memorex258/python_blockchain_app/README.md

 # python_blockchain_app

 A simple tutorial for developing a blockchain application from scratch in Python.
+Is based on work from satwikkansal.
+I just wanted to learn how to put this together and made a few changes to understand how data can be stored in a transacation.

 ## What is blockchain?
 How it is implemented?
 And how it works?